bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 temporary_download_directory
    The local path where the worker processes put their temporarily downloaded files to;
    the filedaemon process needs read and write access to this path

+Optional Plugin Options:

+This option in the config file is optional:

+treat_download_errors_as_warnings
+   This parameter can be set to True to keep a job running if for some reason a file cannot be downloaded from a bucket because it is either deleted or moved to another space during download.
+The default for this value is False.

 .. _PerconaXtrabackupPlugin: